code-kern-ai/refinery-python-sdk/README.md

 ## Installation

-You can set up this library via either running `$ pip install kern-python-client`, or via cloning this repository and running `$ pip install -r requirements.txt` in your repository.
+You can set up this library via either running `$ pip install kern-sdk`, or via cloning this repository and running `$ pip install -r requirements.txt` in your repository.

 ## Usage
 Once you installed the package, you can access the application from any Python terminal as follows: